 Our benefits program also includes health savings and flexible spending accounts, paid time off, education assistance, gym reimbursement, volunteer time off, extended time off, and paid maternity and paternity leave.
 We also offer our employees the opportunity to work a flex work schedule under which, during the standard two week pay period, an employee works a minimum of eight 9-hour days and two 4-hour days (Fridays).
-In 2022, we adopted a work from home policy which provides office-based employees a bank of days that they may utilize to work remotely.
+We continue with our commitment to a flexible work life balance by offering a work from home policy which provides office-based employees a bank of days that they may utilize to work remotely.